-A successful F³ Tech initiative and ecosystem requires key elements across innovation, access to capital, and access to talent.
+The F³ Tech initiative and its ecosystem requires key elements across innovation, access to capital, and access to talent.
 Initiative activities are intended to attract participants, entrepreneurs, and innovators from a whole host of disciplines and expertise.
 The opportunities for innovation within the entire food supply system are extremely multi-disciplinary.
 Participation and outcomes in F³ Tech are not restricted to just farmers and watermen.
 A sampling of the many opportunities available for innovation within the F³ Tech cluster is represented in the adjacent image.